BioThumos/biothumos.github.io/content/posts/peptide-guide.md

 2. use new syringe every time, w/ pinning needle (29-30G)
 	* attach filter to syringe, then attach the pinning needle to filter
 3. remove excess air from syringe
-	* air bubbles: mini bubbles aren't dangerous, you can inject up to 1cc of air safely (but obviously don't do that)
+	* air bubbles: mini bubbles aren't dangerous
+	* you can inject up to 1cc of air safely when **IM**  (but obviously don't do that)
+		* but NOT SAFE when IV!!!
-4. wipe mixed peptide vial, uncap, wipe vial top
+1. wipe mixed peptide vial, wipe vial top
-5. draw mixed peptide upside down
+2. draw mixed peptide upside down
-6. choose injection location
+3. choose injection location
 	* IM locations: delts preferred, glutes [guide](https://www.spotinjections.com/index3.htm)
 	* subQ also works but likely a bit less effective
 		* need to roll skin into 1-inch fold of skin and inject there
 		* see [this guide](https://youtu.be/LNXOFKjTPJc?si=gOyQY8ezvHIExqpd&t=179)
-1. if you may faint from needles, sit down on couch where you can recline
+4. if you may faint from needles, sit down on couch where you can recline
-2. wipe injection site (use different wipe): use circular motion moving outward
+5. wipe injection site (use different wipe): use circular motion moving outward
-3. wait a little for injection site to dry, this avoids stinging
+6. wait a little for injection site to dry, this avoids stinging
-4. inject:
+7. inject:
 	1. relax and don't move or contract muscle during injection
 	2. inject straight on (perpendicular to skin)
 	3. make sure you push in needle fully, inject everything
-5. wipe place of injection again
+8. wipe place of injection again
-6. wipe vial tops again and put in fridge
+9. wipe vial tops again and put in fridge

 > If you need a visual guide, [this video](https://youtu.be/I8WOHeoL1Wg?si=VaIN7eclzDvqpAhf&t=1020) from the 17 minute mark is good.

-#### Notes on injecting multiple peptides, IMPORTANT
+### Notes on injecting multiple peptides, IMPORTANT
 * always use a different syringe and needle for each peptide
 * ideally you inject into different locations or wait some time between each peptide injection

 ---

 ## Peptides overview
-- **SS31/elamipretide**: mitochondrial antioxidant
+- **SS-31/elamipretide**: mitochondrial antioxidant
-- **BPC157**: tissue repair, gut barrier repair
+- **BPC-157**: tissue repair, gut barrier repair
-- **TB4/TB500**: immune/glial modulator, vascular (VEGF), antioxidant
+- **TB-4/TB-500**: immune/glial modulator, vascular (VEGF), antioxidant
 - **MOTS-C**: mitochondria, AMPK, skeletal muscle glucose metabolism
 - **humanin**: mitochondria, cellular stress pathway
-* **melanotan**: skin tanning, sexual function
+- **melanotan**: skin tanning, sexual function
 - **cerebrolysin**: promotes neurotrophic stimulation
 - **KPV**: kill candida, repair barrier
 - **LA**: temporary barrier sealant

 ---

 ## Additional reading and sources

 * https://x.com/0xVM7 – good friend who has shared a lot of the knowledge in this document
 * https://x.com/zagreusrevival – myself, if you want to follow updates
 * [another guide](https://docs.google.com/document/d/1wm4pPzdBSt1yVMWG4UeZPOjiqBk1vHYzHMRCF1WySl0/edit?tab=t.0) by someone I trust, but long winded and incomplete